Ukraine president Oleksander Turchynov refuses to bow to 'Kremlin scenario' in Crimea

 Snowden said, "We need to think of encryption not as a dark art," and warned that the NSA was "setting fire to the future of the Internet.
 And the people in this room, you guys, are the firefighters."

-For his audience, Snowden's choice of the SXSW conference to directly address his peers in data technology was easy to understand.
 "You have people from every major media company, every major brand, every major agency," Ryan Kite, a director of digital strategy for Los Angeles-based marketing agency TVGla, said after Snowden's hourlong talk.
 "Where else would you get a message like that out there to people who actually move and control the data?

 "He was insightful," Kite added.
 "He made me think about privacy versus functionality.
 He was a good predictor about what's happening.
 We have a choice — which path do we go down?
 Do we go down that path of free and easy with no liberty and complete openness to all of our data?
 Or do we switch and take preventative measures and secure everything?"